 Jean Marmoreo is a doctor, writer, athlete, advocate and adventurer.

-Jean is a family physician and a partner in Wellpoint Family Practice, a Toronto clinic of 12 doctors serving 20,000 patients.
+Jean is a family physician and a partner in Bedford Family Practice, a Toronto clinic of 6 doctors serving 10,000 patients.

 She is a Fellow of the Canadian College of Family Physicians; is affiliated with Women's College Hospital; and is a Lecturer in the Family Practice Department of the University of Toronto School of Medicine.
 In addition, she provides expert opinion on cases that come before the Ontario College of Physicians and Surgeons.